spruteanu/scrambler/docs/Design.md

 #### IDE support
-Currently DataScrambler has support for highlighting and completion only for IntelliJ IDEA by ``org.prismus.scrambler.data.DataDefinition.gdsl`` file shipped with library.
+Currently DataScrambler has support for highlighting and completion only for IntelliJ IDEA by ``org.prismus.scrambler.data.DataDefinitionIntellij.gdsl`` file shipped with library.
 Eclipse support will be added in near future.

 ## DataScrambler extensions